tymsoncyferki/ClickGuard/README.md

 # ClickGuard

-Chrome extenstion for clickbait recognition, under development.
+Chrome extension for clickbait recognition in articles, under development.